ilnar/rate-limiter-assignment/README.md

 The list of timestamps will be sorted on single-threaded version of the limiter, hence removing the old entries will be easy, using binary search.

+The list itself is not a classical linked list, but a data structure that support fast access by index and fast truncation (e.g. go slice).

 This approach stores timestamps of requests and performs a series of reads and writes in corresponding data structure, meaning it won't work well when